cardano-foundation/cf-georgian-wine-resolver/README.md

 #### Batching
 To save on on-chain costs, data is batched periodically.
 The entire batch is hashed to a single CID (always!), so every transaction will only contain a single CID.
-Since there may be multiple keys involved in signing a batch, each transaction will contain as many signatures as there are items in the batch and must be individually verified.
+Since there may be multiple keys involved in signing a batch, or data outside of our system (e.g. in the National Wine Agency portal), each transaction will contain as many signatures as there are items in the batch and must be individually verified.
 The “batch info” on Scantrust is used to decide which item must be extracted from the batch to verify for that particular bottle of wine.

 ## Supply Chain Management (SCM) data